 Relatives said that they were free to visit the service whenever they wanted to do so.
-One of them said, "I feel welcome when I call to the service.
-There's a homely feeling and with staff it's like talking to friends."
-Staff helped people to keep in touch with the relatives including sending cards.
-One person was being supported by staff to visit their relatives at home.
+We saw that staff helped people to keep in touch with the relatives including sending cards.
+In addition, we noted that one person was being supported by staff to visit their relatives at home.

 Staff understood the importance of promoting equality and diversity.
 They had been provided with written guidance and they knew how to put this into action.
-For example, arrangements could be made to meet people's spiritual needs including supporting them to attend religious ceremonies.
+For example, arrangements had been made to support a person whose spiritual beliefs required them to avoid certain foods.
 We saw that staff were aware of how to support people if they used English as a second language.
 They knew how to access translators and the importance of identifying community services who would be able to befriend people using their first language.

 Staff had supported people to pursue their interests and hobbies.
-All of the people attended a local educational centre where they had the opportunity to undertake a range of occupational and social activities.
-In addition to this, staff were supporting people to enjoy a number of recreational activities including taking part in swimming and bowling.
-Each person had been helped to go on holiday and we saw a lot of photographs which showed people enjoying their time away.
+Most of the people attended a local educational centre where they had the opportunity to undertake a range of occupational and social activities.
+In addition to this, staff were supporting people to enjoy a number of recreational activities including visiting places of interest and dining out at restaurants.

 People showed us by their confident manner that they would be willing to let staff know if they were not happy about something.
-People had been given a user-friendly complaints procedure.
+In addition, we noted that they had been given a user-friendly complaints procedure.
 The procedure said that they had a right to make a complaint and explained how they could raise an issue.
-The registered persons had a procedure which helped to ensure that complaints could be resolved quickly and fairly.
-Records showed that the registered persons had not received any formal complaints or minor concerns since our last inspection.
+The manager and the registered person had a procedure which helped to ensure that complaints could be resolved quickly and fairly.
+Records showed that the manager and registered person had not received any formal complaints since our last inspection.